camaramanuela/manuelabognar/README.md

 ### Hello world, I'm Manuela

 💻 <b>Front-end developer</b><br>
-📌 Living in São Paulo, Brazil
+📌 Based in São Paulo, Brazil

+- Currently studying at Rocketseat 🚀 GoStack
+- On the last year of Mathematics at IME-USP

 <br>